andromedaprotocol/andromeda-core/packages/andromeda_modules/README.md

 # Andromeda Modules

 This package contains the definition of an Andromeda Module, alongside any behaviour that a module should implement.
+Each module is built upon the [CW721 Spec](https://github.com/CosmWasm/cosmwasm-plus/blob/main/packages/cw721/README.md).

 ## Modules